 |1 hour||20 minutes|

 |Comprehensive 1, 2 & Mathematics||40 minutes|

-Example: A Student taking Thermodynamics and Statistical Physics will have a total of 2 hours & 30 minutes writing time, as indicated in the final timetable.
-At the end of the writing time, the student will have an additional 30 minutes to scan + upload his/her answers.
+Example: A Student taking Quantum Physics will have a total of 2 hours writing time, as indicated in the exam timetable.
+At the end of the writing time, the student will have an additional 30 minutes to scan the answers and complete the hash submission quiz.

 This example does not take into account any extra time and/or rest break granted.
 Please see above links to relevant files (Additional Exam Arrangements & Guidance on additional exam arrangements) for more information.

 If you have a problem - Please refer to this document for the steps to take if you experience a technical issue, have a query or person concern.

 If you have any questions, you can contact firstname.lastname@example.org